datawire/bakerstreet-docker-example/README.md

 `./launch_service.sh -p=9001 -v=1`

-The re-run the client twice and the output should be something like this (notice the service ID is different):
+Then re-run the client twice and the output should be something like this (notice the service ID is different):

 ```
 for i in 1 2 ; do docker exec client curl -s http://localhost:8000/hello ; done